 Shot of the subject’s hand being immersed in cold water.

-Representative Results
+Representative Results Not recorded

 A topographic distribution of scalp plots was created in resting-state EEG for theta, alpha, and beta bands in the baseline, during, and post-procedure [1].
 An asymmetric alpha pattern was noticed in the frontal region [2].